benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/5-OrderNumber/_index.en.md

 ### Recap

 - In this section, you add a state transition that assigns a unique, incrementing order number to the execution.
-- This increments a value in the configuration DynamoDB table and appends the result in the output payload.
+- This increments a value in the counting DynamoDB table and appends the result in the output payload.
 - You tested this new feature in the console to see how the order ID increments with each execution.

 ### Next steps